stevector/alex-moreno-decoupledpocfe/README.md

 The `pages/recipes` directory can be safely removed if you are using a Drupal instance that does not source the Umami demo data

-For a guide on creating your first Next Drupal customization, see [Your First Drupal Customization](https://github.com/pantheon-systems/decoupled-kit-js/blob/canary/web/docs/Frontend%20Starters/Next.js/Next.js%20%2B%20Drupal/your-first-customization.md)
+For a guide on creating your first Next Drupal customization, see [Your First Drupal Customization](https://github.com/pantheon-systems/decoupled-kit-js/blob/canary/web/docs/Frontend%20Starters/Next%20Drupal/your-first-customization.md)

 ## Tests

 Tests are written with [`vitest`](https://vitest.dev/).
-All new functionality should have unit tests or snapshot tests where applicable.
+All new functionality should have unit tests or snapshot tests where applicable.`
-Snapshot tests are using [`@testing-library/react`](https://testing-library.com/docs/react-testing-library/intro/).

-Any fetch calls should be mocked with [`msw`](https://mswjs.io/docs/basics/request-matching) in [setupFile.js](./__tests__/setupFile.js).
+Any fetch calls should be mocked with [`msw`](https://mswjs.io/docs/basics/request-matching) in [setupFile.js](./__tests__/setupFile.js)

 There are two data profiles to test against: the [Umami profile](https://www.drupal.org/project/pantheon_decoupled_umami_demo) and the [Default profile](https://www.drupal.org/project/pantheon_decoupled).
 These profiles are available as Drupal modules and contain data to render the frontend with.